After working as a chemist at a biotechnology company, I enjoy writing about pet care, science, travel, and gardening.

 License Plate Race: Make a list of license plates from all 50 states.
 Have kids mark off plates as they see them on the road: the person to find the most at the end of the trip wins.

 Find Pizza Boxes: Stop by a local pizza joint prior to your trip to Disney World, and obtain some unused pizza boxes.
 These make excellent travel desks, as the cardboard is stiff enough for support.
 Markers and paper can be stored inside the box to keep the car tidy.
 The best benefit?
-The box can be recycled at the end of the trip, so there are less items to store in the car or hotel room!
+The box can be recycled at the end of the trip, so there are fewer items to store in the car or hotel room!

 Counting Cows: Each child counts cows on their side of the car - the child with the most cows at the end of a specified time period is the winner.
 If the car passes a cemetery, the child on the other side of the car can shout: "Your cows are buried!"
 The other player loses all of his or her cows and must start counting again.
 The game continues until a winner is declared (this game works best when traveling through farmland).

-Rest Stop Mania: Bring an inflatable beach ball and some bubbles for rest-stops.
+Rest Stop Mania: Bring an inflatable beach ball and some bubbles for rest stops.
 Younger children can chase bubbles and run after the ball to get some wiggles out before getting into the car again.
 An inflatable beach ball deflates for storage in the car.

 Dollar Store Presents: Stop by a local dollar store and stock up on cheap "gifts."
 A new "gift" can be awarded after each hour in the car - kids will look forward to the little surprises each hour.
 In addition, dollar store activities can be placed into a travel bag for each child: items like pipe cleaners, stamp pads, etc. can be used for many in-car crafting challenges (e.g. everyone can try to make a crazy hat out of pipe cleaners).